 People in the academic community are likely familiar with networks like Academia.edu or ResearchGate.
 Those are closed social networks that provide some interesting features for academic use.
 They’re ways to share research, publications, and connect on relevant issues of interest.
 These are commercial enterprises, with commercial motivations, working in the same, centralized and proprietary manner as other leading social networks.
 That is a problem with respect to the research lifecycle (and scholarly communication), which thrives through access to shared knowledge.

 Let’s get away from the perverse control of the existing social networks by switching to things that use open, standard communication protocols.
 Let’s return to establishing real, online social-network communities.

-To find out more about Mastodon and to set up your own account, you should go to https://joinmastodon.org/.
-If you can’t quite leave Twitter yet because you want a critical mass of connections to move with you, you can post to Mastodon and have it automatically also go to your Twitter account.
-To do so, install this nice Firefox add-on / Chrome extension called BirdSite.
-While you’re at it, I’d be happy to connect with you from @firstname.lastname@example.org.
+To find out more about Mastodon and to set up your own account, you should go to https://joinmastodon.org/ (or see some of my suggestions in this post).
+While you’re at it, I’d be happy to connect with you from @email@example.com.